Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 | Hemp-derived CBD (low/zero THC) | Legally ambiguous, treated as illegal in enforcement | Do Not Bring |

 The CBD entry deserves special emphasis because it is the source of enormous confusion among tourists from countries where CBD is legal and sold openly in pharmacies and supermarkets.
 Indonesian law does not recognise the THC/CBD distinction in the way that US FDA classifications or EU regulations might.
 Any product derived from the cannabis plant is treated as a narcotic by Indonesian enforcement authorities.
-The documentation from your home country's pharmacy, the certificate of analysis showing 0.0% THC, the prescription from your doctor — none of these documents carry any legal weight in Indonesia.
+The documentation from your home country's pharmacy, the certificate of analysis showing 0.0% THC, the prescription from your doctor, none of these documents carry any legal weight in Indonesia.
+Is CBD oil legal in Indonesia?
+No.

 Under the Narcotics Law (UU 35/2009), penalties are calibrated by quantity and purpose (personal use versus distribution).
-But the thresholds are extremely low and the baseline penalties are severe:
+The thresholds are extremely low and the baseline penalties are severe.
+Here is the full breakdown of weed in Bali punishment under current law:

 Personal Use / Possession

-- Article 111: Possession of Group I plant-based narcotics (cannabis, opium poppy) — minimum 4 years, maximum 12 years imprisonment plus fine of IDR 800 million.
+- Article 111: Possession of Group I plant-based narcotics (cannabis, opium poppy) carries a minimum 4 years, maximum 12 years imprisonment plus a fine of IDR 800 million.

-- Article 127: Personal use of Group I narcotics — minimum 1 year, maximum 4 years imprisonment.
-This is the provision under which a rehabilitative diversion might be applied by a judge — but is not guaranteed.
+- Article 127: Personal use of Group I narcotics carries a minimum 1 year, maximum 4 years imprisonment.
+This is the provision under which a rehabilitative diversion might be applied by a judge but is not guaranteed.

 Distribution / Trafficking

-- Article 114: Offering, selling, buying, importing, exporting, or distributing Group I narcotics — minimum 5 years, maximum 15 years.
+- Article 114: Offering, selling, buying, importing, exporting, or distributing Group I narcotics carries a minimum 5 years, maximum 15 years.
 For quantities exceeding 1 kilogram or 5 plants: minimum life imprisonment or death penalty.

-- Article 112: Possession without proof of personal use (i.e., police determine you are holding for distribution) — minimum 4 years, maximum 12 years.
+- Article 112: Possession without proof of personal use (police determine you are holding for distribution) carries a minimum 4 years, maximum 12 years.
 For quantity exceeding 1 kilogram: minimum life imprisonment.

 How "Personal Use" Is Determined

-What About CBD Oil, Medical Cannabis & Edibles?
+CBD Oil, Medical Cannabis & Edibles in Bali

 This section exists because it is the most common source of genuine and well-intentioned mistakes.
-People bring CBD products to Bali not to get high — they bring them for genuine medical reasons (anxiety, sleep, epilepsy, chronic pain), or because they simply did not understand that Indonesian law draws a fundamentally different line than their home country's law.
+People bring CBD products to Bali not to get high.
+They bring them for genuine medical reasons (anxiety, sleep, epilepsy, chronic pain), or because they simply did not understand that Indonesian law draws a fundamentally different line than their home country's law.
+The question "is CBD legal in Bali?" comes up often, and the answer surprises many travellers.

 Here is the situation, stated as clearly as possible: